Dadipp/Final_Project_DS_Credit-Card-Approval-Prediction/README.md

 # 🏦 Credit Card Approval Prediction

-Proyek ini bertujuan untuk memprediksi persetujuan aplikasi kartu kredit berdasarkan data historis, termasuk histori pembayaran dan data finansial pemohon.
-Model ini dibangun menggunakan **Python**, **Scikit-learn**, dan di-deploy menggunakan **Streamlit**.
+This project aims to predict the approval of credit card applications based on historical data, including applicants’ payment history and financial information.
+The model is built using **Python**, **Scikit-learn**, and deployed with **Streamlit**.

-## 🚀 Demo Aplikasi
+## 🚀 Link Streamlit
-Kunjungi aplikasi Streamlit:
+Visit the Streamlit application:
 👉 [Credit Card Approval Prediction](https://finalprojectdscredit-card-approval-prediction-szkuw6h6i4wxupem.streamlit.app)

 ---

-## 📌 Fitur
+## 📌 Features
-- **Prediksi Persetujuan**: Menggunakan model XGBoost untuk memprediksi apakah aplikasi kartu kredit akan disetujui berdasarkan input pengguna.
+- **Approval Prediction**: Uses an XGBoost model to predict whether a credit card application will be approved based on user input.
-- **Visualisasi Data**: Menampilkan Exploratory Data Analysis (EDA) dengan histogram, bar chart, dan pie chart untuk memberikan insight.
+- **Data Visualization**: Displays Exploratory Data Analysis (EDA) with histograms, bar charts, and pie charts to provide insights.
-- **Penjelasan Prediksi**: Menggunakan **SHAP values** untuk menginterpretasikan fitur yang paling memengaruhi hasil prediksi.
+- **Prediction Explainability**: Uses **SHAP values** to interpret the features that most influence the prediction outcome.
-- **Pengunggahan Dataset**: Mendukung analisis dengan mengunggah dataset baru untuk evaluasi lebih lanjut.
+- **Dataset Upload**: Supports analyzing new datasets for further evaluation.
-- **Navigasi Interaktif**: Menu yang mencakup Project Background, Business Objective, Data Understanding, EDA, Feature Correlation, Preprocessing, Evaluation, Prediction, dan Conclusion.
+- **Interactive Navigation**: Menu includes Project Background, Business Objective, Data Understanding, EDA, Feature Correlation, Preprocessing, Evaluation, Prediction, and Conclusion.

 ---

-## 🛠️ Teknologi yang Digunakan
+## 🛠️ Technologies Used
 - **Python**
 - **Streamlit**
 - **Pandas & NumPy**